-Unfortunately, that’s not how things currently work.
+Sadly, that’s not how things currently work.
 Yes, people can file home insurance claims whenever they feel the need.
 Those who do so regularly, though, are likely to see their rates increase or even their policies canceled.

-“Every claim can trigger a premium increase so the ‘I paid for this insurance [and] I’m going to use it’ approach may not be the best one,” says Emily Cabral, program coordinator at United Policyholders in San Francisco.
+“Every claim can trigger a premium increase.
+So the ‘I paid for this insurance [and] I’m going to use it’ approach may not be the best one,” says Emily Cabral, program coordinator at United Policyholders in San Francisco.

 The consequences related to filing ill-advised claims or too many claims don’t end with sky-high premiums or rescinded coverage.
 One example: those who lose coverage often struggle to find affordable policies elsewhere.

 Homeowners in this kind of situation wind up with policies that “may not be fully adequate to pay all [the] costs of rebuilding following a catastrophic loss,” says David Shaffer, owner of David Shaffer Insurance Services.

 Still, if your home's damaged, Cabral says “the first thing you want to do, after you make sure everyone is safe, is file a claim with your insurance company.”

 Aside from those extreme scenarios, though, what can you do to avoid a claims-related rate hike or worse?
 Or when should you think twice before calling your insurer about a loss?